mazikwyry/movie-db-browser/README.md

 # MovieDb Browser

 Welcome here!
 My name is Adam.
 I work for Exlabs as a Full Stack Ruby/JS Developer.
-Here is my solution to Client Engineer coding challenge #1.
+Here is my solution to Client Engineer coding challenge #1 for Perform.

-I want to be honest and it took me far more than 4 hours.
+I want to be honest and need to say that it took me far more than 4 hours.
 The app itself about 5h and another 4h for specs (where most of the time I spent learning).
 In recent months I was more focused on backend, so had to refresh my memory and learn some new stuff.
 It is first time when I write JS tests.
 I have some good expirience with writing specs in Ruby and I hope I was able to show it here.
 Not many of them though.
 100% coverage would take me whole day, so I stick with some unit tests and basic integration one.

-I decided not to use suggested library, cos it was not matching my concept, as it required callbacks functions insted of returning results.
+I decided not to use suggested library, cos it was not matching my concept, as it require callbacks functions instead of returning results.

 I decided to start without any starter-kit because the kits that I have tried are quite heavy, so everything has been setup from the scratch.